mattspriggs/external-apis/README.md

 * Create the functions that make your API calls in `client/apiClient.js`, and call those functions within your React components.
 * There is a basic API route set up for you - you may wish to use this as a template.
 * If you choose an API that enforces CORS, you'll need to consume that API from your server-side, and consume your own API from the client-side (i.e. using your server as a proxy).
-* If you choose and API that requires a key or other authentication token, you will need to create a .env (to keep your key hidden from git).
+* If you choose an API that requires a key or other authentication token, you will need to create a .env (to keep your key hidden from git).

 ## API Suggestions